Baja California

 • Salvia Blanca - Mexican-Mediterranean fusion dishes

-• Casa Frida isn’t just one space - it’s a collection of wine bars, cocktail lounges, rooftop patios, and an underground speakeasy.
+• Casa Frida - Vibrant winery-meets-nightclub.
+It’s a collection of wine bars, cocktail lounges, rooftop patios, and an underground speakeasy.

 Previous